akash0997/arxiv-sanity-preserver/README.md

 This project is a fork of Andrej Karpathy's https://github.com/karpathy/arxiv-sanity-preserver.
 All the credit goes to him.

 Tried to give it a new look with this Single Page Application.
-Most of the data fetching is done with ajax requests using axios and the styling is done using bulma.css
+Most of the data fetching is done with ajax requests using axios and the styling is done using bulma.css.
+The work is still in progress.

 This is my attempt at understanding how data is being engineered.